eje24/style/README.md

 If you find another, please let me know!

 ## <a name="future_features"></a> Future features:
+Below is a list of functionality that will eventually be implemented.
+- fix margin number to support pset headers
+- pset new page settings
 - add in algorithm support
 - add in minted support (for python and similar)